blaenk/blaenk.github.io/provider/pages/reads.markdown

 <a href="http://amzn.com/0596514980" name="rwh">Real World Haskell</a> --- This book is [freely available](http://book.realworldhaskell.org/read/) online, which is how I read it.
 I initially bought _Learn You A Haskell_, but I felt like it beat around the bush too much.
 Conversely, I found _Real World Haskell_ refreshingly direct and practical, living up to its name.

 For the longest time I had wanted to learn Haskell, but I wanted to learn it in a practical context so that I may develop a realistic idea of what I can do with it.
 Specifically, I learned Haskell for the purpose of doing some digital signal processing in order to create a music visualizer.
 This book was very direct with regard to its teaching practical usage of Haskell.
-As a result, I was able to see how functors, applicative functors, monoids, monads, monad transformers --- and other seemingly-abstract concepts --- actually helped in developing real-world applications.
+As a result, I was able to see how functors, applicative functors, monoids, monads, monad transformers---and other seemingly-abstract concepts---actually helped in developing real-world applications.

 <hr class="book">